iBug/iBug-source/_home/about.md

   [USTC]: https://en.ustc.edu.cn/

-Python, C, C++ and Go are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little taste of everything).
+Python, C, C++ and Go are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little bit of taste of everything).

 Also loves casual and puzzle gaming.